slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### The workers at the frontlines of the AI revolution

+2023-08-31

 ### Legality of cryptocurrency by country

 2023-08-10